For New & Expecting Parents at Tisch Hospital

 In accordance with NYU Langone’s visitor policy, each person in labor can be accompanied by two support people, including a doula, during labor, delivery, and the postpartum period.
 We encourage skin-to-skin contact with your newborn, and your nurse can provide breastfeeding assistance if needed.

 Family Care Suite

-After childbirth, you stay in a private room in our family care suite, which includes sleeping space for you, your baby, and a guest.
-Our single rooms ensure you and your family have privacy and comfort as you share this special time together and prepare to return home.
+After childbirth, you stay in our family care suite.
+We can offer private rooms, including sleeping space for you, your baby, and a guest, based on availability.
 For your convenience, we offer digital tablets that allow you to order meals, review educational material, and connect with family and friends.

 Your care team can answer any questions you have about your health and wellbeing as you recover from childbirth.
 Our nurses have extensive lactation training and can help you initiate breastfeeding and overcome any challenges.
 We also provide instruction on basic newborn care, such as how to feed your baby, the safest sleep positions, swaddling, and giving baby a bath.

 The length of stay depends on whether you had a vaginal or cesarean birth.
 You and your doctor work together to ensure that you and your baby or babies are ready to go home—usually one day after a vaginal birth or two to three days after a cesarean delivery.